 Let me know in the comments below.

 This is day 3 of the Homeschooling in the Midst of Hard Things Blog Series.
 If you missed day 2 of our series click here —> How To Homeschool In The Midst Of The Death Of A Loved One.
 We are so glad you are here!
-Come back each day to see what practical tips you can learn from veteran homeschool moms who have been in the trenches with you.
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+Check out the rest of the series by clicking the banner below.

 My name is Jen and I am the writing voice, blogger and coffee drinker behind Practical, By Default.
 I share practical tips for balancing career, home & homeschooling every week!
 You are warmly invited to Read More…